Empowering Learners for Social Change and Civic Engagement Using Digital Technology

 The Born This Way Foundation is a research organization that supports youth empowerment in enacting change in the world.
 In particular, it supports marginalized youth and builds anti-bullying awareness by sharing youth stories through artistic projects and a travelling bus tour.

 TakingITGlobal (TIG) has over 500,000 members and 2,000 youth-led initiatives worldwide.
-It has an enormous database of lessons, resources, games, creative projects and real-world projects on poverty and the environment and provides scholarships and mentoring to young activists.
-TIG is affiliated with powerful social justice organizations such as the United Nations.
-It has a comprehensive education section, TIGed, designed for schools, including virtual classrooms, professional development and global networks to help educators support their learners in social justice action.
+It has an enormous database of lessons, resources, games, creative projects and real-world projects on poverty and the environment.
+They also provide scholarships and mentoring to young activists.
+TIG affiliates include powerful social justice organizations like the United Nations.
+It has a comprehensive education section, TIGed, designed for schools.
+It includes virtual classrooms, professional development, and global networks to help educators support their learners in social justice action.

 ME to WE

-Consider bringing some of these programs into your classroom as part of your digital citizenship, social sciences, character education, or literacy curriculum.
+Consider bringing some of these programs into your classroom.
+Use them as part of your digital citizenship, social sciences, character education, or literacy curriculum.
 Provide the mentoring, resources, and critical understanding learners need to become active, ethical global citizens.